alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 We also need a strong carbon fiber structure to keep everything in place.
-We will reserve 1 kg for a few strips of carbon fiber around the structure, three little wings (one on top and two on the sides, and a nose cone.
+We will reserve 1 kg for a few strips of carbon fiber around the structure, three little wings (one on top and two on the sides), and a nose cone.
 The strips are aproximately 26.5 meters long, if maths serve me right;
 making them 0.5 kg would give a length density of 18 g/m,